lightscalar/pyro/README.md

 ```

 Et voila!
 Now we have a `User` class.
 Think of this class a factory for
-creating new users, storing them in a database, retrieving them, etc. Now let's
+creating new users, storing them in the database, retrieving them, etc. Now
-create a `User` instance.
-We can do this by calling the `new` method on the
+let's create a `User` instance.
+We can do this by calling the `new` method on
-`User` class:
+the `User` class:

 ```python
 user_data = {'firstName': 'Matthew', 'lastName': Lewis, 'age': 28}